 The Budget was also criticised for not addressing the disability employment gaps of nearly 30% and for not adding something specific about disabled people, despite the Chancellor’s announcement to use apprenticeships to support people into work.

 Mencap said that long before Covid many people with a learning disability were shut out of employment.
 That’s why the government must make sure its employment schemes are accessible and inclusive.

-Jackie O'Sullivan, Executive Director of Communication, Advocacy & Activism at learning disability charity Mencap, added: “We know that with the right support people with a learning disability can make fantastic employees and that they have so much to give to help us rebuild after Covid.
+Jackie O’Sullivan, Executive Director of Communication, Advocacy and Activism at learning disability charity Mencap, added: “We know that with the right support people with a learning disability can make fantastic employees and that they have so much to give to help us rebuild after Covid.
 Many have proved their worth during the pandemic – with some working as the keyworkers we’ve all relied on to keep things moving.”